lbryio/lbry.com/content/news/106-matt-sokol.md

 ---
 Math and art allegedly don’t go together.

-[Slack](http://slack.lbry.io/) regular Matt Sokol begs to differ.
+[LBRY chat](http://chat.lbry.io/) regular Matt Sokol begs to differ.
 One of the first musicians on the LBRY scene, Mr. Sokol’s dream beats and math rock background feel right at home on LBRY.

 ![SLUG by Matt Sokol](/img/news/mattsokol-inline.png)